-What do we mean by wrong choices?
+What do we mean by wrong choices

-When children interrupt or call out; are rude to adults or other children; swear; distract others; act selfishly; show attention-seeking behaviour; have inappropriate physical contact ranging from the minor (for example, poking, nudging etc.) to the major (for example, punching, kicking etc.); tell tales as a means of undermining others; show meanness (for example, ostracising others, whispering campaigns, 'winding up' etc.); give verbal abuse/bad language; challenge adults; display a negative attitude to work or to school life; misuse internet applications; send inappropriate texts or make offensive telephone calls; show racist behaviour or other forms of intolerance.
+When children interrupt or call out; are rude to adults or other children; swear; distract others; act selfishly; show attention-seeking behaviour; have inappropriate physical contact ranging from the minor (for example, poking, nudging etc.) to the major (for example, punching, kicking etc.); tell tales as a means of undermining others; show meanness (for example, ostracising others, whispering campaigns, 'winding up' etc.); give verbal abuse/bad language; challenge adults; display a negative attitude to work or to school life; misuse internet applications; ; send inappropriate texts or make offensive telephone calls; show racist, homophobic, transphobic or biphobic behaviour or other forms of intolerance; use computers to make inappropriate searches or for cyber bullying.